10 beauty hacks for long-haul flights

-Long-haul flights dehydrates the skin, so it’s important to moisturize your face before it gets too dry.
+Long-haul flights dehydrate the skin, so it’s important to moisturize your face before it gets too dry.
 But what you need is a good moisturizer.
-And with good moisturizer I mean a creme that is not too oily and not too weak so you have to apply it every hour.
-It took a while, but I found the perfect moisturizer for me: The Caudalie Cashmere Creme nourishes my skin, makes it glow and smoothes my wrinkles – the entire flight and without leaving my skin oily or greasy!
-Also don’t forget your lips.
+And with a good moisturizer, I mean a cream that is not too oily and not too weak so you have to apply it every hour.
+It took a while, but I found the perfect moisturizer for me: The Caudalie Cashmere Cream nourishes my skin, makes it glow and smoothes my wrinkles – the entire flight and without leaving my skin oily or greasy!
+Also, don’t forget your lips.
 Be prepared and keep your favorite lip balm always with you.

 5. Be careful with free samples

 You probably know the many free samples in magazines or in shopping malls.
 But don’t take them with you on a flight if you haven’t tried them out before!
 I made the mistake to apply a free sample on my face in between my flights and my skin dried out even more.
 Buy little containers or use the bottle of your lotion if it’s under 100 ml and just use the creams that you’re familiar with.